Is it okay to reverse engineer?

 That depends on the license of the program you want to reverse engineer.
 Anything with a GPL or another open source license can easily be reverse engineered (especially since they must provide the source).
 Closed source products rarely if ever allow reverse engineering.
 Originally Answered: In Computer Programming is reverse engineering legal?

-READ ALSO: How can I buy a car in Italy?
+READ ALSO: How can a man protect his assets in a divorce in India?

 What is a reverse engineer in Computer Science?